-With the number of air passengers in Europe continuing to grow it's more and more clear that the existing airport capacity fails to match the growth already now.
-As a result the number of those affected by flight delays and cancellations continues to grow as well, and by 2040 this number is expected to be 9 times bigger than it is now, a report by Eurocontrol has warned.
+As a result, the number of those affected by flight delays and cancellations continues to grow as well, and by 2040 this number is expected to be 9 times bigger than it is now, a report by Eurocontrol has warned.

-The single most important thing to understand here is that your flight may get delayed or cancelled due to bad weather even if it’s a perfect weather outside the window.
+The most important thing to understand here is that your flight may get delayed or cancelled due to bad weather, even if it’s a perfect weather outside the window.
 And you may be even thinking why is my flight delayed, if the weather is so nice?
-But that’s because the airline looks at the whole journey and makes sure that there isn’t something along the way that could endanger the plane, crew or passengers.
+But that’s because the airline looks at the whole journey and makes sure that there isn’t something along the way that could endanger the airplane, crew or passengers.

-A lot of things are happening at the airports you and I don’t know about, incorporated to make them as safe place as possible.
-And when the security personnel find out that something is possibly wrong, with for example, a piece of luggage loaded on your plane, they will demand it being unloaded and your flight may get delayed.
+A lot of things you and I don’t know about, all to make the airports as safe place as possible.
+And when the security personnel find out that something is possibly wrong, with for example, a piece of luggage loaded on your plane, they will demand it being unloaded.